 Ambrosius Aurelianus was, according to the later

-legends, the High King of the Britons after Vortigern.
+legends, high king of the Britons after Vortigern.
+Although the reality

-reality

-of his role is clouded by much uncertainty, his impact on this period in Britain's
+of his role is clouded by much uncertainty (to say the least!), his

 The early references

 He is mentioned in four early texts, the first and

 oldest of which is De Excidio et Conquestu Britanniae, a

 sixth century diatribe against the lazy and apathetic British people

 and five corrupt British kings, called 'contemptible principalities'.